1999shaswat/a-star/README.md

 ## FAQ

 ### How to run this on my System?
-Since this uses python port of p5.js library, run `pip install p5` command in terminal to install p5.
+Since this uses python port of p5.js library, run `pip3 install p5==0.6.0` command in terminal to install p5.
 Then run the program.

 ### How to use it?